sayshark75/Portfolio/README.md

 - Day 4: Made Different Peices (Components) of Home Page Code.

 - Day 5: Added and Converted About Page to TypeScript.

+- Day 6: Seperated, About Page Components, and Added Fade Animations.